storj/storj/docs/design/uptime-reputation-calculation.md

 The algorithm for each time interval iteration is the following:

-1. Select all the rows from `failed_uptime_checks` table which has `back_online` and `disqualification` columns set to `NULL` sorted by `when` in ascending order.
+1. Select the first row from `failed_uptime_checks` table which has `back_online` and `disqualified` columns set to `NULL` sorted by `last_check` in ascending order.
+If there is no row, ends (the process will be executed in the next interval).
-1. For each selected _SN_, retrieve the _SN_ address<sup>1</sup> and performs the uptime check.
+1. For the selected _SN_, retrieve the last time that the _SN_ has contacted the satellite.
-    * If it fails
+   If last contacted time is greater than the `last_check`, update the row setting `back_online` to such value and `last_check` to the current timestamp and go to 1, otherwise, continue.
-        1. Calculate its total offline time of the month, accumulating the offline time interval of each row corresponding to this _SN_ with `back_online` not being `NULL` and the current offline interval time calculated with the current timestamp and the `when` value of this row.
-If the total offline time doesn't exceed the established network limits end, otherwise follow with the next step.
+1. Retrieves the _SN_ address<sup>1</sup> and performs the uptime check.
-        2. Update the `disqualified` column of the row with the current timestamp and disqualifies the _SN_<sup>2</sup>
+   If it succeeds, update the row setting `back_online` and `last_check` to the current timestamp and increment `count` and go to 1, otherwise continue.
-    * If it succeeds
+1. Calculate its total offline time of the uptime check period, accumulating the offline time interval of each row corresponding to this _SN_ with `back_online` not being `NULL` and the current offline interval time calculated with the current timestamp and the `when` value of this row.
+If the total offline time doesn't exceed the established network limits go to 1, otherwise continue.
-        1. Update the `back_online` column of the row with the current timestamp.
+1. Update the row setting `disqualified` and `last_check` to the current timestamp and increment `count`; then disqualifies the _SN_<sup>2</sup>.

 #### Configurable parameters